 The parameter bindings of an Invocation provide the context for evaluation of the body of the invocable element.

 In this example:

-- Decision 'Post-bureau risk category' is the target of three information requirement connectors from two input data and one decision
+- The Decision 'Post-bureau risk category' is the target of three Information Requirement connectors from two Input Data elements and one Decision element

-- The invocation also specified the requested 'OutputClause'; in the case where a Decision Table has multiple output clauses defined, the invocation must explicitly request an output clause as the result of the expression
+- The Invocation also specifies the requested 'OutputClause'; in the case where a Decision Table has multiple output clauses defined, the Invocation must explicitly request an output clause as the result of the expression

-Inputs from other Decisions and InputData element can be set by pressing the spacebar in the field:
+Inputs from other Decisions and InputData elements can be set by pressing thein the field:

 As an Invocation can only invoke one Business Knowledge Model, the output is defined by the Business Knowledge Model output.